KPIs: What Makes A Good Executive Dashboard?

 A strong dashboard fixes that problem.
 However, a dashboard is only as good as the KPIs inside it.
 If you choose the wrong ones, you are measuring activity instead of progress.
 If you choose the right ones, you have a scoreboard that drives real decisions.

-The term “dashboard” comes from your car’s dashboard.
-While you drive, you can tell at a glance if you’re running low on fuel, going too fast, or have a warning light, without having to pull off to the side of the road.
+The term dashboard comes from your car dashboard.
+While you drive, you can tell at a glance if you are running low on fuel, going too fast or have a warning light, without having to pull off to the side of the road.
 Your business dashboard should work the same way.

-Keep it simple.
-Less is more when you want fast clarity.
+Keep it simple, because less is more when you want fast clarity.

 Before selecting your KPIs, you need to understand a critical distinction that most small business owners miss.

 Lagging indicators tell you what already happened.
-Revenue, net profit, and customer churn are lagging indicators.
-They’re important, but by the time they turn red, the problem is weeks or months old.
+Revenue, net profit and customer churn are lagging indicators.
+They are important, but by the time they turn red, the problem is weeks or months old.

-Leading indicators predict what’s about to happen.
-Sales pipeline value, website conversion rate, and employee satisfaction scores are leading indicators.
+Leading indicators predict what is about to happen.
+Sales pipeline value, website conversion rate and employee satisfaction scores are leading indicators.
 They give you time to act before results suffer.

 A strong executive dashboard needs both.
-Lagging indicators confirm whether your strategy is working.
-Leading indicators tell you whether it’s going to work.
-Owners who only track lagging KPIs are always reacting.
-Owners who track a mix can get ahead of problems before they become crises.
+Lagging indicators confirm whether your strategy is working, while leading indicators tell you whether it is going to work.
+Owners who only track lagging KPIs are always reacting, whereas owners who track a mix can get ahead of problems before they become crises.

 This is the core question every dashboard should answer.
 The right KPIs vary by industry and stage of growth, but the following categories apply to virtually every small and mid size business.
-Aim to track 2-3 metrics per category so you cover the business without overwhelming the dashboard.
+Aim to track two or three metrics per category so you cover the business without overwhelming the dashboard.

 1. Financial Health